syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Focus Color
+## Action button focus color

-The [`actionButtonFocusColor`] property is used to specify the background color for the action button when it is in the focused state.
+The [`actionButtonFocusColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonFocusColor.html) property is used to specify the background color for the action button when it is in the focused state.

 {% tabs %}
 {% highlight Dart %}